afshinamighi/Courses/ConcurrentCSharp/Exercises.md

          **t_B.Start();**
          **t_B.Join();**

-3. [~ 30 min] **PrimeNumbers** : A sample sequential code for finding prime numbers is given.
+3. [~ 30 min] **[Solution Available]** **PrimeNumbers**: A sample sequential code for finding prime numbers is given.
 Your task is to write a method that implements the concurrent version of this algorithm.

    1. Understand how the sequential version works.
 Run the code and check how much time does it take to finish the task.
    2. Recognise which task can be divided between two (or more) threads.
    3. *Implementation*: Follow todo provided in the code to implement the exercise.
 For simplicity, implement **only for two threads**.
    4. Check to see how the time for sequential version is implemented.
 Apply it to your concurrent solution.
 Run both sequential and concurrent versions.
 Is you concurrent version more efficient?
-4. [~ 30 min] **[@home]**  **MergeSort**: A sample implementation of merge sort is given.
+4. [~ 30 min] **[Solution Available]** **[@home]**  **MergeSort**: A sample implementation of merge sort is given.
 It is implemented sequentially.
 Your task is to implement a multi-threaded MergeSort. *Note*: In order to practice with the concepts of merge sort, first, understand how the sequential version works.
 Check the exercises of Week 1.
 You can use online resources to observe its execution visually.

    1. Recognise which task can be assigned to threads to be executed independently.
 For simplicity, assume only two threads.
    2. *Implementation*: Follow todos provided in the code to implement the exercise.